What is a mother blessing?

 - we can also offer any of your guests a ‘holding space’ session beforehand so that if they are carrying a traumatic birth experience, they will have a chance to process it before coming to your motherblessing

-- we can provide some art materials and other items to make the space feel special
+- providing some art materials and other items to make the space feel special

 How much does it cost?

-The baseline fee for this service is £174 but can vary depending on how much involvement you would like from us.
+The baseline fee for the planning and organising plan is £165.
+The fee for the facilitating plan will vary depending on how much involvement you would like from us and the materials required.
 All of the suggestions above are optional and each motherblessing will be individualised so please ask us about our fee.
 We also have some funding available to cover certain parts of this service so if finances would be a barrier please do let us know.